Cloud303/wafr-remediations/cloudformation/security-tools/cloud303-aws-security-tools.md

 ## Usage

 1. Upload the template to CloudFormation
 2. Provide values for the parameters
-3. Review and create the stack
+3. Create the stack
-4. Monitor the creation progress and check outputs once complete
+4. Review the outputs for configuration details

-## Security Considerations
+## Notes

-- Ensure proper IAM permissions to create all resources
+- Some resources are conditionally created based on parameter values
-- Review and customize security group and network ACL settings as needed
+- HIPAA compliance settings are enabled if `pHipaaClient` is set to true
-- Regularly review findings and alerts from the deployed tools
+- Review and customize as needed for your specific requirements